 Veterans’ Preference

-Oregon lawOregon’s Veterans’ Preference Law requires the district to grant a preference to qualified and eligible veterans, and disabled veterans, state servicemembers and former state servicemembers at each stage duringin the hiring orand promotion process who claim a preference.
-To be qualified for veterans’ preference, an applicanta veteran or disabled veteran must meet the minimum qualifications and any other special qualifications required for the position sought.
-To be eligible for veterans’ preference an applicanta veteran or disabled veteran must provide certification they are a veteran, or disabled veteran, state servicemember or former state servicemember as defined by Oregon law.
+Oregon law requires the district to grant a preference to qualified and eligible veterans, disabled veterans, state servicemembers and former state servicemembers at each stage during the hiring or promotion process who claim a preference.
+To be qualified for preference, an applicant must meet the minimum qualifications and any other special qualifications required for the position sought.
+To be eligible for preference an applicant must provide certification they are a veteran, disabled veteran, state servicemember or former state servicemember as defined by Oregon law.

-The district is not obligated to hire or promote a qualified and eligible veteran, or disabled veteran, state servicemember or former state servicemember.
-The district is obligated to interview all minimally qualified veterans or disabled veterans, and is also obligated to hire or promote a qualified or eligible veteran, or disabled veteran, state servicemember or former state servicemember if the individual is equal to or better than the top candidate after the veterans’ preference has been applied.
+The district is not obligated to hire or promote a qualified and eligible veteran, disabled veteran, state servicemember or former state servicemember.
+The district is obligated to interview all minimally qualified veterans or disabled veterans, and is also obligated to hire or promote a qualified or eligible veteran, disabled veteran, state servicemember or former state servicemember if the individual is equal to or better than the top candidate after the preference has been applied.Recruitment Procedures

-A veteran may submit a written request to the district for an explanation of the reasons why they were not selected for the position.
-The district shall provide the reasons for not selecting the candidate when requested.

-Recruitment Procedures

 All job postings or announcements will include a concise list of minimum qualifications and any special qualifications required for the position.
-Job postings will include a statement that the district’s policy is to provide aveterans and disabled veterans with preference as required by Oregon law and the job posting will require applicants to provide certification of eligibility for preference, in addition to other requested materials.
+Job postings will include a statement that the district’s policy is to provide a preference as required by Oregon law and the job posting will require applicants to provide certification of eligibility for preference, in addition to other requested materials.

 Selection Procedures{}